BLACK-FRIDAY SAVINGS! Get $255 in Value on Your Self-Directed IRA at Sign-Up With Code BLACKFRIDAY24! (Exp. 12/7/24)

 Do Self-Directed IRAs Have to Pay Unrelated Business Income Tax?

-Most alternative assets in Self-Directed IRAs never have to pay UBIT because the investments are passive in nature and tax-deferred (or tax-free within a Roth IRA).
+Most alternative assets in Self-Directed IRAs never have to pay UBIT because the investments are passive in nature and tax-deferred (or tax-free within a Self-Directed Roth IRA).
 However, UBIT applies in the following scenarios:

 The first is when a tax-exempt organization or entity, such as a non-profit organization or IRA/Solo 401(k), invests in an unincorporated operating business (such as an LLC that sells goods or services).
 The income that flows from the LLC to the IRA is ordinary income and, therefore, is subject to UBIT.